 I used Hickory Hardware’s nails to create the nail head trim around the perimeter of the dresser.
 Since the wood is soft pine, the nails tapped into the wood without too much trouble.
 I planned out my design so the nails are spaced every 1 1/2”.
 If it wouldn’t have been 90 degrees and 90% humidity while I was working, the whole process would have been easy as pie!

-Lastly, I added on the cabinet pulls from Hickory Hardware.
+Lastly, I added the drawer hardware from Hickory Hardware.
 Since I had already filled in and painted over the existing hardware holes, I had to drill new holes for these pulls.
 I made a simple template with painter’s tape and used my Dremel to create the holes.
 The pulls are about 5” hole-to-hole, so they are sturdy and substantial for these larger drawers.

 The drawers pull out to reveal two last design details.
-I painted the sides and interiors of the drawers with Plutonium Paint in 1st Place.
-They have a pretty shimmer of gold when I open a drawer.
+I painted the sides and interiors of the drawers with gold spray paint.
+They now have a pretty shimmer of gold when I open a drawer.

 Source list (some are affiliate links):